pragma-/pbot/doc/VirtualMachine.md

 #### Set up serial ports
 Now, while the virtual machine is rebooting, switch to a terminal on your host system.
-Go into the `pbot-vm/host/devices` directory and run the `add-serials` script.
-It will add the `serial-2.xml` and `serial-3.xml` files to the configuration for the `pbot-vm` libvirt machine.
+Go into the `applets/compiler_vm/host/devices` directory and run the `add-serials` script to add the `serial-2.xml` and `serial-3.xml` files to the configuration for the `pbot-vm` libvirt machine.

-This will enable and connect the `/dev/ttyS1` and `/dev/ttyS2` serial ports in the guest to the following TCP connections on the host: `127.0.0.1:5555` and `127.0.0.1:5556`, respectively. `ttyS1/5555` is the data channel used to send commands or code to the virtual machine and to read back output. `ttyS2/5556` is simply a newline sent every 5 seconds, representing a heartbeat, used to ensure that the PBot communication
+This will enable the `/dev/ttyS1` and `/dev/ttyS2` serial ports in the guest and connect them to the following TCP addresses on the host: `127.0.0.1:5555` and `127.0.0.1:5556`, respectively. `ttyS1/5555` is the data channel used to send commands or code to the virtual machine and to read back output. `ttyS2/5556` is simply a newline sent every 5 seconds, representing a heartbeat, used to ensure that the PBot communication